sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

 brave-browser --remote-debugging-port=9222
 ```

-## How DuckTrack Detects Browsers
+## How Captr Detects Browsers

-DuckTrack will automatically try to find a suitable browser for DOM captures:
+Captr will automatically try to find a suitable browser for DOM captures:

 1. It first tries the default port (9222)
 2. If that fails, it checks other common debugging ports (9223, 9224, 9333, 8080)
 3. It will use the first available browser it finds

-This means you don't need to configure anything - as long as at least one browser is running with debugging enabled, DuckTrack should be able to capture DOM snapshots.
+This means you don't need to configure anything - as long as at least one browser is running with debugging enabled, Captr should be able to capture DOM snapshots.

 ## When DOM & Accessibility Captures Occur

-DuckTrack intelligently captures DOM snapshots and accessibility trees at key moments:
+Captr intelligently captures DOM snapshots and accessibility trees at key moments:

 ### DOM Snapshot Triggers